rust-lang/rust-wiki-backup/Note-style-guide.md

 # Comments

 Prefer line comments and avoid block comments.
-Reason: it avoids the debate about whether to put stars on every line, etc.
+This avoids the debate about whether to put stars on every line, etc.

 In doc comments, write sentences that begin with capital letters and end in a period, even in the short summary description.
+Avoid fragments.

-Favor outer doc comments
+Favor outer doc comments:

 ```
 /// Function documentation.